Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ### Step 2 - Execute code and Verify Results
 #### ORDER_LINE_FACT_LD.SQL

-1. In Snowsight, *"create worksheet from SQL file"* and open the worksheet for the order_line_fact_ld.sql.
+1. In Snowsight, *"create worksheet from SQL file"* and open the worksheet for the 410_fact_atomic/order_line_fact_ld.sql.
 2. Highlight the following SQL statements in your worksheet and run them to set the context.
 ``` sql
 use role     sysadmin;